CV examples

 [Degree] in [program name], [institution/school name], [Location], [date range, year of graduation, or in progress]

 When structuring the education section, always include the degree/diploma type, the level, the institution/organisation, completion date/in progress, and relevant subjects.
-As a student looking for an internship or graduate, it is best to include only final year courses and projects that are relevant as well as any grades such as first-class Honours or even if you have two majors.
-Take a look at the following elements you can incorporate:
+As a student looking for an internship or graduate, it is best to include only final year courses and projects that are relevant and any grades such as first-class Honours or even if you have two majors.
+Take a look at the following part you can incorporate:

 • University degree: Include the completion date of your bachelor's, master’s, or doctoral degree.
 Alternatively, you can mention your expected graduation year or in progress, relevant courses, and good grades.

-• Degree description or thesis topic: If you have little to no work experience, you can convert your education into a job description by incorporating the skills you learnt or university projects.
+• Degree description or thesis topic: If you have little to no work experience, you can convert your education into a job description by incorporating the skills you learned or university projects.

 • Certificates, courses, and training: If you completed external courses, incorporate them into the education section.
 Alternatively, try to format your CV by separating these sections to fill the white space or to make it stand out even more.
 To improve your chances of getting a job, don’t hesitate to add professional courses and certifications if they relate to your field of study.